 What was the Fastest Fighter Jet Ever?

-The MIG-25 is the fastest fighter jet ever.
+The MIG-25 was the fastest fighter jet ever.

 It was first developed in 1964 and entered into service in 1970.

 It has a top operational speed of Mach 2.83, but its thrust can even reach Mach 3.2 and higher.